-1. Understand the importance of ICT for children's learning

-- 1.1 research current developments in ICT that enrich children's learning - 1.2 explain why ICT is important to children's learning - 1.3 explain how ICT can be used to support areas of learning and development
+Learning outcome The learner will: 1.
+Understand the importance of ICT for children's learning Assessment criteria The learner can: 1.1 research current developments in ICT that enrich children's learning 1.2 explain why ICT is important to children's learning 1.3 explain how ICT can be used to support areas of learning and development

-2. Be able to use assessments to develop plans for ICT skills development
+2. Be able to use assessments to develop plans for ICT skills development.